Contents On This Page

 Aside from that, you can apply them daily on your nails to keep them moisturized all day.

-More also, you can as well apply them after pushing your cuticle back with orange-wood stick.
+More also, you can as well apply them after pushing your cuticle back with an orange-wood stick.

 Pro Tips: Cuticle oil should not be applied before the manicure section.